Oh, I do like to be beside the seaside…but don’t forget the villages!

 Saint Cyprien

-The very original Collections Museum of Modern Art is based on the private collection of François Desnoyer and includes works by Maillol, Dali, Chagall and Desnoyer himself.
+Art lovers should not miss the very original Collections Museum of Modern Art, based on the private collection of François Desnoyer and including works by Maillol, Dali, Chagall and Desnoyer himself.

 Beach to village: ten minute drive, Cypobus shuttle, litttle tourist train or 40 minute stroll through green and manicured Parc de la Prade with fitness circuit, kiddie’s play area, picnic and BBQ area, lakes and fountains…